DylanAlloy/UnicornBreakfast/README.md

 This is a python script that will automate an entire development environment for the airbnb project "Caravel".
 It automates the installation of several important things in a deployment:

-  1. Vagrant VM Provisioning of an Ubuntu 14.04 box
+  1. Vagrant VM Provisioning of an Ubuntu 14.04 box using Atlas
   2. VirtualBox
   3. Ansible Tower - in the box
   4. apache2 - in the box